dutertetimes/dutertetimes.github.io/news/_posts/2016-08-05-20160805T205351-Secretary Dominguez III as Monetary Board Member.md

 ---
-title: Secretary Dominguez III Oath Taking as Monetary Board Member
+title: Secretary Dominguez III as Monetary Board Member
 date: 2016-08-05T20:53:51UTC
 excerpt: Finance Secretary Carlos G. Dominguez III took oath of office on 4 August 2016 as the seventh-member of the Monetary Board.
 layout: post